mckennapsean/dissertation/content/05-security.md

 standardized survey technique [@brooke1996sus] used to evaluate the prototype's usability, and other researchers have utilized such a survey [@Leschke2013].
-This usability survey has been used to evaluate the usability of systems for 30 years with its set of 10 standardized statements rated on a Likert scale, and it works well with a small group of users [@sauro2011sus].
+This usability survey has been used to evaluate the usability of systems for 30 years with its set of 10 standardized statements rated on a Likert scale; it works well with a small group of users [@sauro2011sus].
 By combining this survey with a qualitative coding methodology, we sought to increase the analytical rigor of evaluating our prototype to determine if it was ready to be deployed to